 Processed honey just won’t be quite as nutrient-rich as raw honey.

 It’s the same reason that you add bourbon (or another liquor) to a hot toddy.

 The bourbon will help you fall asleep.
 And without sleep, it’s pretty difficult to recover from a cold.

 I prefer bourbon over a lot of other liquors because bourbon doesn’t have any additives (like “natural” or artificial flavors, food coloring, or sweeteners).

 If you prefer a different spirit, or if you’re out of bourbon but have cinnamon whiskey in your cabinet, go ahead and use what you have on hand!

 And of course, if you want to make this a more kid-friendly homemade cough syrup, you can swap the bourbon for water.
 Just make sure not to give honey to babies.

 First, grab your three ingredients: apple cider vinegar, honey, and bourbon.

 I like to use a mini Ball jar (one that has the measurements on the side of the jar), and pour everything straight into the jar.
-That way I don’t need to get a measuring cup dirty, and also I hate scraping honey out of a measuring cup or spoon.
+That way I don’t need to get a measuring cup dirty, and also it’s annoying scraping honey out of a measuring cup or spoon.